 Providing undergraduate students with a solid introduction to East Asia, this textbook will be an essential reading for students of East Asian studies, global studies and international studies.

 1. Introduction 2.
 China 3.
 Japan 4.
 Korean peninsula: South Korea and North Korea 5.
 Taiwan 6.
 Hong Kong 7.
 Macau 8.
 Connections and Commonalities in East Asia 9.
 Security and Regional Tensions in East Asia 10.
 Science, Technology and Innovation in East Asia 11.
 East Asia in the 21st Century

-Dr. Carin Holroyd is a professor in the Department of Political Studies, University of Saskatchewan.
-Her research focuses on the political economy of Japan, comparative East Asian political economy, and national innovation systems.
+Dr. Carin Holroyd is Professor in the Department of Political Studies, University of Saskatchewan.
+Her research focuses on the political economy of Japan, comparative East Asian political economy and national innovation systems.
 Her most recent book is Green Japan: Environmental Technologies, Innovation Policy, and the Pursuit of Green Growth (2018).